ginbobby/ASABSpring2025.github.io/venue.md

 <p></p>

 ***

-OUR LOCATION
+Our Location
-The University of Exeter Streatham Campus
+The University of Exeter Streatham Campus ASABEaster2024@gmail.com

-ASABEaster2024@gmail.com

-GETTING HERE
+Getting Here
-We’re far easier to get to than you might think: Exeter is next to the M5 motorway and has an airport

-There are direct trains from London (~4 hours) and Manchester (~4 hours)
+It’s easier to get to the University of Exeter than you might think: The university is on the outskirts of the city of Exeter, which is next to the M5 motorway and has an airport and a main train line to London Paddington.
+There are direct trains from London (~2-3 hours) and Manchester (~4 hours)
+International travel

-International travel - the nearest airports are Exeter Airport and Bristol Airport.
-The nearest port is Portsmouth which has direct sailings from France and Spain.
+The nearest airports are Exeter Airport and Bristol Airport.
+The nearest port is Portsmouth (<3 hours by train) which has direct sailings from France (e.g. Caen, Cherbourg) and Spain (e.g. Bilbao, Santander).

-ACCOMODATION

-LOCAL MAPS
+Accommodation
+There is a range of accommodation available within walking distance of the campus.
+Local Maps
+Accommodation
+Exeter University Main Arts
+Campus Map